Air Pollution & Health

 Air pollution provokes a systemic inflammatory process centered in the vascular network that delivers blood through the body, including all the major organs.
 The impact at the level of individual cells includes oxidative stress, endothelial cell death, cytotoxicity, macrophage infiltration, and alteration of lipid deposition.
 Particulate matter can penetrate into individual cells anywhere in the body, even into sub cellular structures like the nucleus of the cell where the chromosomes lie.
 The affect on chromosomes is likely a common pathway to multiple diseases.
 Changes in chromosomal function and expression are capable of being passed on to subsequent generations.
 Air pollution accelerates the aging process and shortens the lengths of telomeres, even in newborns.

 The increase in mortality in populations exposed to air pollution is found even at the lowest doses measurable.
-In other words, in the same way there no safe number of cigarettes a person can smoke, there is no safe level of air pollution a person can breathe–it has detrimental affects in concentrations even well below the EPA’s national standards.
+It has detrimental affects in concentrations even well below the EPA’s national standards.
+In other words, in the same way there is no safe number of cigarettes a person can smoke, there is no safe level of air pollution a person can breathe.

-At any one time about 40,000 Utah women are pregnant.
+At any one time, approximately 40,000 Utah women are pregnant.
 That means most of them will, at some time during the pregnancy, be forced to breathe Utah’s infamous air pollution.
 The first three months after conception are the most critical for preserving the integrity of brain development.
 The fetal brain adds about 250,000 cells per minute reaching an eventual total of about 200 billion brain cells between the age of one and two.
-During this extraordinary period of brain growth the tiny particles, chemicals and heavy metals found in air pollution can reach the fetal brain from the mother through the placenta where they can actually penetrate those new brain cells, change the chemical envelope of the chromosomes, and altering their destiny as the foundation of that person’s intellect, personality, behavior and emotional well being.
-That autism may be one of those end results is entirely consistent with previous well established research.
+During this extraordinary period of brain growth, tiny particles, chemicals and heavy metals found in air pollution can reach the fetal brain from the mother through the placenta where they can actually penetrate those new brain cells, change the chemical envelope of the chromosomes, and alter their destiny as the foundation of that person’s intellect, personality, behavior and emotional well-being.
+That autism may be one of those end results is entirely consistent with previously well-established research.

 Children’s lungs, immune system, and brain are immature at birth and continue to rapidly develop until approximately age 6.
 Pollution affects these developing systems causing an increase in the following.